Our Story

 I began searching breeds that were similar to a Basset, but didn’t shed.
 I was introduced to the Petite Basset Griffon Vendeen.
 If you aren’t familiar, they are very similar to a Basset, but have long hair, requiring grooming, but less shedding.
 I imported my breeding dogs from Czech Republic.
 I loved them, and got involved in the show world.
 Because the PBGV were considered a rare breed, this exposed me to the world of rare-breed dogs.
 Where I was introduced Coton de Tulears.

-I met a breeder from Madagascar and she was very excited to get her bloodlines into American Shows, so we worked together.
+I connected with a breeder from Madagascar and she was very excited to get her bloodlines into American Shows, so we worked together.
 I added Cotons to my breeding program.
 I loved how healthy they were and how their temperaments were so balanced.
 Despite their general good health, I was having fertility issues with my particular lines.
 They were playful, but had a bit more pingy energy than the grounded energy I was in search of.
 The AKC was about to accept them into their registry, close the studbook, and I was concerned that they were pushing for uniformity instead of retaining the genetic diversity.
 I could see my time with Cotons was ending.

 Finding My Purpose